ncan33/STIF-2019/README.md

 **[See Technical Report](https://github.com/ncan33/STIF-2019/blob/master/report.pdf)**

+## Instructions
+Download the Arduino IDE for Unix or Windows.
+In the Arduino IDE, install the [HX711 Ardunio Library](https://www.arduino.cc/reference/en/libraries/hx711-arduino-library/).
+Go to the `arduino_code/` and read the README.
+Then, go to the `arduino_code/final_code_STIF/` folder and read that README as well.
+Download `final_code_STIF.ino` on your computer and run it.

+The device at URMC has already been calibrated.
+For that specific device, you can find the digital output to force conversion in the technical report above (Equation 1).

 ## Problem Scope
 A method for measuring force values during controlled injury on mice was needed.
 Attempts to measure force through non-electronic means were made, however they were unsuccessful.